shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-billing-report-api.md

 }
 ```

-### GET the report data from the Report Download service
+### GET the report data from the report download service

 To download the report data to a file, make another `GET` call with the Report ID, but this time to the \*report-download\* service.
 You can find the service and Report ID in the {{url}} field of the previous `GET` response.
 When identifying the file that you want to save to, be sure to use the file extension of the "format" that you specified in your initial `POST`.